Genymobile/genymotion-device-web-player/README.md

 <script src="https://cdn.jsdelivr.net/npm/@genymotion/device-web-player@4.1.5/dist/js/device-renderer.min.js"></script>
 ```

-## Usage
+## ⚡ Quick Start Guide

-Use `DeviceRendererFactory` to instanciate one or more device renderer.
+Use `DeviceRendererFactory` to instantiate one or more device renderers.
 All you need is an HTML element to use as a container.
 See example below.
 To find your instance WebRTC address, use the [SaaS API](https://developer.genymotion.com/saas/#operation/getInstance)
 or check the [PaaS documentation](https://docs.genymotion.com/paas/01_Requirements/), based on your device provider.